eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 35 and now it is worth 435 hoard points.
-Your 'A Cloth of Shining' has 165 polish power left. `
+You polished 'A very prize like prize' by 59 and now it is worth 459 hoard points.
+Your 'A Cloth of Shining' has 141 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 444 hoard points.
-Your 'A Cloth of Shining' has 156 polish power left. `
+You polished 'A very prize like prize' by 47 and now it is worth 506 hoard points.
+Your 'A Cloth of Shining' has 94 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 449 hoard points.
-Your 'A Cloth of Shining' has 151 polish power left. `
+You polished 'A very prize like prize' by 9 and now it is worth 515 hoard points.
+Your 'A Cloth of Shining' has 85 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 455 hoard points.
-Your 'A Cloth of Shining' has 145 polish power left. `
+You polished 'A very prize like prize' by 23 and now it is worth 538 hoard points.
+Your 'A Cloth of Shining' has 62 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 66 and now it is worth 521 hoard points.
-Your 'A Cloth of Shining' has 79 polish power left. `
+You polished 'A very prize like prize' by 20 and now it is worth 558 hoard points.
+Your 'A Cloth of Shining' has 42 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 15 and now it is worth 536 hoard points.
-Your 'A Cloth of Shining' has 64 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 566 hoard points.
+Your 'A Cloth of Shining' has 34 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 17 and now it is worth 553 hoard points.
-Your 'A Cloth of Shining' has 47 polish power left. `
+You polished 'A very prize like prize' by 7 and now it is worth 573 hoard points.
+Your 'A Cloth of Shining' has 27 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 559 hoard points.
-Your 'A Cloth of Shining' has 41 polish power left. `
+You polished 'A very prize like prize' by 12 and now it is worth 585 hoard points.
+Your 'A Cloth of Shining' has 15 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 11 and now it is worth 570 hoard points.
-Your 'A Cloth of Shining' has 30 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 576 hoard points.
-Your 'A Cloth of Shining' has 24 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 578 hoard points.
-Your 'A Cloth of Shining' has 22 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 580 hoard points.
-Your 'A Cloth of Shining' has 20 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 582 hoard points.
-Your 'A Cloth of Shining' has 18 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 590 hoard points.
+You polished 'A very prize like prize' by 5 and now it is worth 590 hoard points.
 Your 'A Cloth of Shining' has 10 polish power left. `

 `polish the_secret_of_the_maze_prize`